Race Day-Last Sunday in September

 Fee Includes: Breakfast Munchies, aid station food, Post Race Dinner, T shirt and festivities, and a few more surprises.

-Vehicles On Course Must Display a Parking Permit
+Crew Vehicles On Course Must Display A Parking Permit

-Racer Check IN Opens at 5 AM ~ All 50 mile racers must attend and give Bib # to check-in person.
-(50 mile racers only) 50 Km-7 a.m.
+Opens at 5 AM ~ All 50 mile racers must attend and give Bib # to check-in person.

 Runners age is what they are on race day